 - Select the files to be merged in the now appearing dialog:

 - Confirm your selection by clicking OK.

-In both cases, a new INTERACT data file named 'Compilation' is created, containing all data of the selected data files.
+A new INTERACT data file named 'Compilation' is created in both cases, containing all the selected data files' data.
 The structure of the new file depends on the merging method you used.
 The original files are left untouched.

-TIP: Calculating Kappa and applying routines like the Contingency analysis or the Co-occurrence filter and even renaming Codes and/or Classes, can be performed much faster, if all your data is stored in one single data file.
+TIP: Calculating Kappa and applying routines like the Contingency analysis or the Co-occurrence filter and even renaming Codes and/or Classes can be performed much faster if you store all your data in one data file.